Animal Frolics

 There are over 20 different modern versions of the "Animal Frolics."
 Nowadays, most sets of the exercises are done in a standing position.
 Many sets have two or three exercises for each animal, and you do the exercises for all five animals in each exercise session.
 Alchemical associations are important to some practitioners, and totally ignored by others.

-All the Animal Frolics teachers do speak of the same general mind-body principles to follow while doing the Animal Frolics Daoyin (Qigong) exercises: calmness, slowness, relaxed (sung), balanced, deliberate, taking on and expressing the characteristics and nature of cranes, inner awareness, deep breathing, concentrated mind, not forcing (wu wei), playfulness, lightness, flying, awareness of energy movement in the body-mind, serenity, delight ...
+All the Animal Frolics teachers do speak of the same general mind-body principles to follow while doing the Animal Frolics Daoyin (Qigong) exercises: calmness, slowness, relaxed (sung), balanced, deliberate, taking on and expressing the characteristics and nature of the specific animals, inner awareness, deep breathing, concentrated mind, not forcing (wu wei), playfulness, lightness, awareness of energy movement in the body-mind, serenity, delight ...

 My Own Practices